Lalit-L/590-Assignment-1/README.md

   - Type/paste any code you would like
   - Once done, press enter and type END on the newline, by itself
   - Press enter again, and wait for the model to run

+**AI USAGE**
+  - ChatGPT (free version) was used to create an outline of the Dockerfile on September 12, 2026
+    - I rewrote the Dockerfile/any errors in it by hand, choosing the files that needed to be copied into the docker by looking at error messages
+  - ChatGPT (free version) was used to outline the .dockerignore file as well, on September 13, 2026
+    - I modified the .dockerignore to follow much of the .gitignore, which was created from the machine
+  - The code was handwritten.
+I had most of the knowledge from the previous 520 Class
+  - **No code was directly copied from the 520 class projects**